arnobl/kompren/README.md

  }
 ```
 It defines the Xtend code executed when an instance of this element is sliced.
 It does not work with strict slicer.
-The boolean expression of the constraint must be defined.
+An expression must be defined.
 It defines the Xtend code executed when an instance of this element is sliced.
 It does not work with strict slicer.
 The expected format is a block of Xtend code (between `[[` `]]`).
 In our example, type: `[[ println("Slicing a " + theA) ]]
  `.